-- Staff cleaning rota to be increased to ensure the cleaning of each table and tray etc after each customer use. - Ensure a program of disinfection of doors/door handles at entrances and exits is implemented - Consider the posting of notices at canteen entrances highlighting the HSE COVID-19 guidelines - Consider the introduction of rotas for use of canteen for breaks to reduce the amount of people in the canteen to allow for physical distancing staggering the times staff may use the canteen facilities
+- Consider the posting of notices at canteen entrances highlighting the HSE COVID-19 guidelines. - Consider the introduction of rotas for use of canteen for breaks to reduce the amount of people in the canteen to allow for physical distancing staggering the times staff may use the canteen facilities.

-6.7.11 Strategy to minimise spread - Warehouse/Distribution Centres areas/Delivery docks or Delivery areas within Shopping Centres in the instance of the centre managing such facilities:
+6.7.15 Strategy to minimise spread - Warehouse/Distribution Centres areas/Delivery docks or Delivery areas within Shopping Centres in the instance of the centre managing such facilities

-All reasonable steps should be taken to protect employees and ensure that
+All reasonable steps should be taken to protect employees and ensure that warehouses/distribution areas/ delivery docks or delivery areas within shopping centres remain open and functioning throughout the COVID-19 crisis.
+Measures can include:

-- warehouses/distribution areas/delivery docks or delivery areas within shopping centres remain open and - functioning throughout the COVID-19 crisis.
-Measures can include: - the restriction of all visitors to distribution warehouses and delivery/goods in areas to 'business critical' only. - Ensuring a process for informing drivers as to the shopping centre and/or Retail Units (as appropriate) COVID-19 guidelines for delivery and drivers - an access control system or zones where only authorised personnel are allowed into the distribution/ delivery areas - Ensuring the controlled access process for business-critical visitors incorporates: - Adherence to sanitisation processes - Personnel in this area should be encouraged to sanitise hands on a regular basis
+- the restriction of all visitors to distribution warehouses and delivery/goods in areas to 'business critical' only. - Ensuring a process for informing drivers as to the shopping centre and/or Retail Units (as appropriate) COVID-19 guidelines for delivery and drivers. - an access control system or zones where only authorised personnel are allowed into the distribution/ delivery areas. - Ensuring the controlled access process for business-critical visitors incorporates: - Adherence to sanitisation processes. - Declarations of any travel from overseas in the previous 14 days are per current government guidelines. - Declarations of any contact with known or suspected cases. - Declarations of any symptoms of respiratory illness such as fever and or cough.